TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 ---
 title: How to Use PrismJS Plugins with NodeJS and MarkdownIt
-excerpt: Improve storytelling with code with these dead simple hacks for rendering fancy Prism plugins in Node.
+excerpt: Improve your storytelling with these dead simple hacks for rendering fancy Prism plugins in Node!
 tags:
   - web
   - js